heroas/WGTS/README.md

 ## Package
 There is a release for windows here.

-If on linux you're gonna have to compile yourself due to GPU reasons :cool:
+If on Linux you're gonna have to compile yourself due to GPU reasons :cool:

 ## Development